Last update: 14/04/2023.

 If you are going alone, just check the weather forecast to be sure you are safe.

 You cannot rent a horse independently from a travel agency.
-However, a farmer can rent you a horse for the day.
+However, you can find a horse to rent for the day from a farmer.
 If you are an experienced rider, a guide is not necessary.

-During my stay in Altin Arachan, in the heights of Karakol, I rented a horse from a farmer for 1400 KGS a day.
-In Song Kul I met a Frenchman who had rented a horse for 1000 KGS a day.
+During my stay in Altyn Arachan, in the heights of Karakol, I rented a horse from a peasant for 1400 KGS a day.
+In Song Kul I met a Frenchman who rented a horse for 1000 KGS a day.

-Riding without a guide will make it easier to meet the locals.
-All the local riders I met, during my day alone with my horse, came to greet me and offered me to follow them.
+Riding a horse without a guide will make it easier for you to meet the locals.
+All the local riders, that I met, during my day alone with my horse, came to greet me and offer me to follow them.